srinivasrepo/GIT-COMMANDS/README.md

 git push -u origin master

-STEPS TO CLONE REMOTE GITHUB REPO
-STEP 1 (only one single step)
-git clone git-hub-https-address
+STEPS TO CLONE REMOTE GITHUB REPO INTO OUR LOCAL REPO STEP 1 (only one single step) git clone git-hub-https-address